SIG Pro

-The SIG Pro is a series of semi-automatic pistols developed by SIG Sauer in Exeter, New Hampshire.
+The SIG Pro is a series of semi-automatic pistols manufactured by SIG Sauer in Exeter, New Hampshire.
 It became the first polymer-frame handgun from SIG Sauer and one of the first pistols to feature a built-in universal accessory rail and interchangeable grips.
 Offerings in the series are chambered in .40 S&W, .357 SIG, or 9×19mm Parabellum.
 As of March 2020, only the SP 2022 variant is still listed on the SIG Sauer website.
 The SIG Pro was marketed as a lightweight and compact alternative to the "legacy" SIG Sauer handguns in an increasingly competitive and budget-oriented law enforcement market.

 Variants

 There have been two generations of SIG Pro offerings, with five total variants.
 The below are each hammer-fired semi-automatic pistols operating in double action / single action (DA/SA), with a decocker and without a manual safety, unless noted otherwise.

 First generation

 These offerings feature a proprietary SIG accessory rail.
 It was originally developed as a .40 S&W caliber service pistol and introduced in June 1998, followed shortly by a version in .357 SIG.
 About a year later, a 9×19mm Parabellum variant was introduced and entered production in response to demand for the type.